Demon Days

+Demon Days received positive reviews upon release, with reviewers noting that the album established Gorillaz as a serious musical project as opposed to a one-off side effort for Albarn.
+It has since garnered further acclaim as one of the best Gorillaz albums and one of the greatest albums of the 21st century, with particular praise for its eclectic genre-bending musical style, prescient postmodern themes and dark, haunting atmosphere.
+In 2023, Rolling Stone ranked Demon Days number 437 on its list of the 500 Greatest Albums of All Time.

 Background

 While Jamie Hewlett was working with his team on a script for a possible Gorillaz movie, Damon Albarn was still recording Think Tank with Blur.
 By the time Albarn was ready to start writing and recording material for the Gorillaz movie, the whole idea had already been scrapped, although ideas from the movie's script were still used, including the themes of being driven by ego and the world being trapped in an endless night.
 Despite this, the album's main source of inspiration actually came about as a result of Albarn's train journey from Beijing to Mongolia where he, his partner and six-year-old daughter spent a day travelling through what Albarn describes as a "weird, unspoken, forgotten part of China.
-It was basically dead trees as far as the eye can see," Albarn recalls.
-"Dust bowls, loose earth rapidly turning into desert.
-There are little satellite towns in the middle of these semi deserts that are absolutely on their knees.
-And it's the size of Europe this area.
-And then you wake up in the morning with this nightmare in your head and it's blue sky and beautiful sand, which looks fantastic now but was probably something else millions of years ago.
-And that will happen to us in our lifetime."
+It was basically dead trees as far as the eye can see."
+Albarn recalls:

-"Gorillaz make dark pop; that's what they always set out to achieve," Albarn said in an interview with MTV News.
-"The whole album kind of tells the story of the night — staying up during the night — but it's also an allegory.
+Albarn stated in an interview with MTV News that "Gorillaz make dark pop; that's what they always set out to achieve.
+The whole album kind of tells the story of the night — staying up during the night — but it's also an allegory.
 It's what we're living in basically, the world in a state of night."

 Hewlett was excited by the prospect of a second Gorillaz album, saying, "Let's repeat the same process, but do it better.
 Because everyone thought it was a gimmick.
 If you do it again, it's no longer a gimmick, and if it works then we've proved a point.
 And instantly, all of us got excited".